JPG to PDF Converter

 Typical Tasks and Users

-• Students and Teachers: Photographing handwritten homework with a smartphone (saved as .JPG) and combining the images into a single .PDF for grading systems.
+• Students and Teachers: Scanning handwritten homework or test pages with a phone camera and combining the .JPG files into a single .PDF for grading systems.

 Software & Tool Support

 • Desktop Software: Adobe Acrobat is the industry standard for creating and editing .PDF files.
-Microsoft Word allows users to insert .JPG files and export the document as a .PDF.
-Mac users can use the built-in Apple Preview to export images to PDF.
+Apple Preview (macOS) and Microsoft Print to PDF (Windows) offer built-in, free conversion.

 Pros and Cons of the Conversion